callumj/simple_crawler/README.md

 The `SimpleCrawler::Client::CrawlSession` implements a proxy verison of `CrawlSession` which uses `Connection` to send messages to the server over a TCP socket.

 **Be aware that communication between clients and server is achieved by marshalling Ruby objects which opens up the system to remote code execution vulnerabilities if the port is exposed.
-I recommend only operating client server on the same box or within the same data centre**
+I recommend only operating client server on the same box or within the same data centre.**

 ## CLI usage